 Average UK Dog Walking Cost

-According to over 800 quotes gathered from DogBuddy, we found a dog owner will pay £10.37 on average to have their dog walked by a dog walker in the UK.
-The cost of hiring a dog walker varies according to factors such as the geographic area and experience of the dog walker, with the cheapest quotes coming in at just £5 and the most expensive at £20.
+According to over 1,600 quotes gathered from DogBuddy, we found a dog owner will pay £11.25 on average to have their dog walked by a dog walker in the UK.
+This figures represents an increase of 8.5% from 2018, but some areas have seen much larger increases (as discussed in the following section).
+The cost of hiring a dog walker varies according to factors such as the geographic area and experience of the dog walker, with the cheapest quotes coming in at just £5 and the most expensive at £25.

 |UK Dog Walking Quotes||Price per Walk|